 3. On this page, take the action corresponding to the event that you just created.
 In this example, we are tracking clicks on the Free Trial button in our header.

-4. Confirm in live data feed that the name of the event you just created appears under the Definition column.
+4. Confirm in live data feed that the name of the event you just created appears under the Label column.

-5. As an additional QA, we recommend taking some actions that you want to make sure do not get counted as your event.
-Confirm that these actions do not show up with your event name under the Definition column.
+6. As an additional QA, we recommend taking some actions that you want to make sure do not get counted as your event.
+Confirm that these actions do not show up with your event name under the Label column.

 If you are using IP exclusions and filtering out events from your office’s IP address range, you will not see live events when you filter for your User ID from your office.